EYE-Research-Group/Onboarding/docs/onboarding.md

 Welcome all new members to **Educating Young Eyes Research Group**.

+Our Aim/Goal
+- Aim: To develop software applications that can assist with vision screenings, assessments, and therapies.

+- Goal: Emphasis on usability, clinical efficacy, and solving problems of access to vision care services.

 This document provides you information to get you on board with the group and start contributing to our amazing projects!